Combitech/gbg-k8s-event/k8s-examples/README.md

 Various examples of how to create Kubernetes resources.

 The focus is on explaining the basic principles and skips of lot of details.
-Please for consult the official [Kubernetes Documentation](https://kubernetes.io/docs/home/) for a more thorough walkthrough of all concepts.
+Please consult the official [Kubernetes Documentation](https://kubernetes.io/docs/home/) for a more thorough walkthrough of all concepts.

 > ⚠️ These examples are ***not*** demonstrations of "best practices" for production-ready deployments!